 - 1. If using the display panel to import the file, insert the USB flash drive containing the backup file into the USB port on the projector. - 2.
 Select MENU > Admin > Backup & Restore. - 3.
 Select the restore option. - On the projector, select Restore from USB. - On the web interface, select Restore from File. - 4.
-From the File Selection dialog, select a file to restore.
+Select the file. - On the projector, from the File Selection dialog, select a file to restore. - From the web interface, in the Open dialog, navigate to the file and select Open.